pounard/goat-mapper/README.md

  - [ ] identify relations using a predicitable name, and a direction, so that all relations and their inverse relations can be identified,

- - [ ] create various compilation passes after builder for fixing data.
+ - [ ] create various compilation passes after builder for fixing data and materializing reverse relations.

 Priority 1, we need it before being able to use it:

  - [x] implement to one conditions using property path e.g.
    'entity.property.property' = foo,

+ - [ ] in builder, ensure that key column names can be entity property names and find a way to resolve them in a smart way,

- - [ ] handle mapping tables,
+ - [x] handle mapping tables in SQL builder,

+ - [x] with mapping tables builder, ensure mapping keys are compatible with their counterpart in source and target tables,

  - [ ] implement the N+1 bulk lazy load solution for large result sets with any to many collection,